blehman/fake_data_4D3/README.md

 #Fake Data
-This data is not real and is simply available for visualization practice.
+This is simply available for visualization practice b/c it represents some interesting challenges.
+The clusterID in the last column of the line\_counts\_clusterID.csv aligns with the results; however, the results does not contain all of the same keys.

 ###Fake Data Structure
 1.  line_counts_clusterID.csv - the last column is the cluster label.
-    The preceeding 14 columns are boolean values that represent the presences of the features.
+    The preceeding 14 columns are boolean values that represent the presences of some features.
-2.  cluster\#\_results - additional information for each cluster.
+2.  cluster\#\_results - additional information for each cluster that

-###Visualizing Fake Data
+    provides details on the following:
+  * Gender
+  * Language
+  * Interests
+  * TV Genre
+  * TV Show
+  * Location: Country
+  * Location: Region
+  * Location: Metro
+  * Device Category
+  * Device Wireless Network

+###Fake Data Visualization & Analysis
-What is possible??
+What is possible?

+Analysis:
+1. Multinomial Logistic Regression

+Visualization:
+1. % Presence of each feature per each label.
+2. Difference from the mean count of each item per each cluster.